Leicester City boss Rodgers offers Ndidi injury update | Goal.com

 “It’s just tightened up.
 He doesn’t think he’s overstretched or tore it.
 We’ll just have to assess that.
 We couldn’t risk it.”

-Even at this positive news, it is uncertain whether the Super Eagle would be available for Sunday’s league showdown versus Marcelo Bielsa’s Leeds United at the King Power Stadium.
+Even with this positive news, it is uncertain whether the Super Eagle would be available for Sunday’s league showdown against Marcelo Bielsa’s Leeds United at the King Power Stadium.

 Thanks to the point picked against Carlo Ancelotti’s men, the 2015–16 English kings extended their unbeaten run to nine across all competitions.